-Shock collars are a controversial training tool as they rely on negative reinforcement, in which these devices would deliver an aversive stimulus to your dog and make them feel uncomfortable.
+Shock collars are a controversial training tool as they rely on negative reinforcement, in which these devices deliver an aversive stimulus to your dog and make them uncomfortable.
 And as a result of that, your pup would, in the future, avoid engaging in an unacceptable action to prevent receiving negative consequences.
-Many pet parents and dog trainers are against this type of training method as they are afraid that it may do more harm than good.
+Many dog owners are against this type of training method as they are afraid that it may do more harm than good.

 2. Can Potentially Hurt Your Dog Physically and Mentally if Misused

 If misused, shock collars can hurt your dog.
 Over time, your dog may develop fear and anxiety as they are scared they will get penalized for doing something deemed inappropriate.
 In fact, a study has shown that aversive training methods may jeopardize a dog’s mental health.